rll307/DataAppliedLinguistics1/Module_2/03_Gutenberg.md

 ## Organising the data

-First of all we will join ou books in a single data frame:
+First of all, we will join our books in a single data frame:

 ``` {.r}
 machado.bruto <- rbind(MP.bruto,DC.bruto,MA.bruto)